tve/sensorgnome-build/SOFTWARE.md

 - a large `data` partition filling the rest of the SDcard (e.g. about 26GB on a 32GB card) holding a FAT32 filesystem that is used to store the Sensorgnome's config and data.

+#### Why can't the Web browser security warnings be avoided?

+The short is that there is no user-friendly solution for embedded devices, like Sensorgnomes, that cannot be accessed from the public internet, that may not have a DNS name, and that may not even have any internet connection.

+The Sensorgnome provides an HTTPS web site/UI, which means that all communication is encrypted.
+On the web normally sites use a certificate issued by one of the well-known "certificate authorities" that are recognized by all major browsers.
+This allows the browser to verify the certificate presented by the web site and everything goes smoothly and the web browser displays a green shield or similar in the address bar.

+Unfortunately, in order to use certificates issued by public CAs the web site must (a) have a DNS name that matches the certificate, and (b) have a certificate that lasts at most 13 months.
+In addition, to use popular free certificates that can be obtained automatically, servers must be reachable from the public internet or a public server must be implemented to help in the certificate renewal process, which is required every few months.

+Given that the Sensorgnome Web UI allows device configuration it is not acceptable to run an unencrypted web site, at least not as of 2022.
+This leaves few options: rely on hot-spot encryption, WiFi client encryption, and wired ethernet insecurity or use HTTPS with a self-signed certificate.
+Using HTTPS ends up providing security in all cases and has better encryption properties than WiFi.
+The main risk is that someone could set-up a rogue device to impersonate the Sensorgnome, serve up the same login page, and capture the Sensorgnome password.

+The software used in the Sensorgnome (the Caddy web server specifically) fully supports public HTTPS certificates, including automatic renewals, so this can be set-up if desired and when the prerequisites are met.